fayimora/basic-scala-project.g8/src/main/g8/README.rst

 You can run RandomTextWriter by the following command::

- $ SPARK_CLASSPATH=$CLASSPATH:../basic-spark/target/scala-2.10/basic-spark.jar SPARK_YARN_APP_JAR=../basic-spark/target/scala-2.10/basic-spark.jar ./bin/spark-class com.example.RandomTextWriter yarn-client hdfs://cdh5-pseudo:8020/user/vagrant/sampledata-hoge -b 10 -n 2
+ $ SPARK_CLASSPATH=$CLASSPATH:~/Sources/basic-spark/target/scala-2.10/basic-spark.jar SPARK_YARN_APP_JAR=~/Sources/basic-spark/target/scala-2.10/basic-spark.jar ./bin/spark-class com.example.RandomTextWriter yarn-client hdfs://hdfs-namenode:8020/user/<your user name>/sampledata -b 10 -n 2

+The option "-b" specifies the size of data per node [MByte] and the option "-n" specifies the number of node to generate sample data.
+If you have "-b 10" and "-n 2", 20 mega btytes of data is produced.

+This command generates the sample data on /user/<your user name>/sampledata on HDFS.

 .. vim: ft=rst tw=0